dyle71/divulge/README.md

 npm run show
 ```

+> This starts the presentation at port 3000.
+You can tweak this by
+> setting the global environment variable PORT to something else.
+> Like `PORT=4000 npm run show`.

 6. Open up a browser and load http://localhost:3000.
 7. Edit your set of slides at [slides](./slides/). =)